 Do you want to reduce stress for you and your team?

-Individuals with this Certificate will demonstrate to employers and co-workers they have core Project Management knowledge and skills aligned with the Project Management Institute’s (PMI) standards.
+Individuals who complete this certificate will demonstrate to employers and co-workers they have core Project Management knowledge and skills aligned with the Project Management Institute’s (PMI) standards.
 They will be able to help on projects starting-up and on projects underway.
-What sets this Certificate program apart is (1) its focus on practices appropriate for any project (2) the blueprint showing when to use a practice and (3) the interactive exercises to gain confidence in applying the practices.
+What sets this UVM program apart is (1) its focus on practices appropriate for any project (2) the blueprint showing when to use a practice and (3) the interactive exercises to gain confidence in applying the practices.

-To earn the Certificate, two courses must be completed.
+Participants will receive a Digital Badge for the Certificate in Project Management Practices and the ability to download a certificate of completion.
 They cover how to initiate, plan, execute and close a project.
 Throughout, an interactive case study provides attendees with practice preparing project charters, stakeholder registers, scope baselines, project schedules, and risk registers.
 Special attention is also paid to effective communications, cultivation of high-performing teams, and conflict resolution.

 Attendees of these classes can also earn PDUs from PMI.

-The two courses required for the Certificate emphasize project management practices for today’s organizational, cultural, and economic world.
+The eight modules for the Certificate emphasize project management practices for today’s organizational, cultural, and economic world.
 Through instruction, dialog and real-world examples and exercises, attendees will be able to:

 - Prepare a Project Charter